Employee attrition refers to staff members who leave a company.

 The supervisor and employee need to discuss these criteria and come to a decision on creating engaging goals and how it relates to potential compensation increases or bonuses.

-For instance, Gallup suggests employers bring more than pay to the table when discussing compensation and benefits.
-Employers should show how employees can meet and exceed expectations for a role, with a road map for increased compensation.
+Additionally, to retain more employees, employers should show how staff members can meet and exceed expectations for a role, with a road map for increased compensation.

 - Focusing on engagement throughout the entire organization